developer-portal/content/tech/languages/rust/rust-cargo.md

 # crates.io repository
 Rust calls its compilation unit (either library or executable) a crate.
 Your project is such a crate and it can also depend on other crates specified in `Cargo.toml`.
-The default repository to look for dependencies is [crates.io](https://crates.io/), but you can also specify dependencies on some git repository.
+The default repository to look for dependencies is [crates.io](https://crates.io/) but you can also specify dependencies on a git repository.

-**Note:** Cargo currently support only source dependencies.
+**Note:** Cargo currently supports only source dependencies.